There's a lot you can do with an alternate carrier

 You might get a better coverage map

 An alternative carrier doesn't own the cell towers and infrastructure they use to provide service.
 They lease it at a set price from the bigger carriers and resell service to you and me.
-Sometimes they lease from more than one carrier and can provide assistance in all the places from both.
+Sometimes they lease from more than one carrier and can assist in all the places from both.

 No carrier is suitable everywhere, but unless you're in a very rural part of the country, you'll have at least one company with good service.
 A company that can offer service using two coverage maps has an advantage for anyone who spends time where they are covered by at least one.
+If you know you have solid Verizon coverage in your area, you can pick an MVNO that uses Verizon's network.

 Not all carriers do this, so be sure to do your homework when you choose.
 Two notable examples are Net10 and Red Pocket that lease service from all four major carriers and allow you to select the network that works best for you.
-Google Fi which leases service from T-Mobile, Sprint and US Cellular can let the phone dynamically switch to the best provider if you use a compatible phone.
+Google Fi, which leases service from T-Mobile, Sprint, and US Cellular can let the phone dynamically switch to the best provider if you use a compatible phone.

 You're paying for calls, texts, and data.
 That's usually all you're going to get.